XpiritBV/CodeToCloud-Workshop/README.md

 ## Containers
 In the Containers folder, you find 3 containers.
 2 base containers and 1 container `ghws-fix` that does the actual work.
-The container uses the settings file of a student, that he or she can setup by running through the setup scripts, and creates a Pull Request in their forked repository with instructions and scripts to auto-fix or quickstart an exercise.
+The container uses the settings file of a student, that he or she can setup by running through the setup scripts, and creates a Pull Request in their forked repository with instructions and scripts to auto-fix or quick start an exercise.
 The containers are published in a GitHub Action to the GitHub Container Registry of Xpirit.

 ## Module flow